Toga Junior Math Club

 Blue Team consists of advanced students who have some past experience with math contests, and are comfortable with middle school math contests.
 We will focus more on fundamental competition topics and some harder high school topics.

-Green Team is for intermediate students who are interested in contest math but still have a lot to learn.
-We will not cover any basic middle school topics in algebra and geometry.
-Students will be expected to have a strong understanding of these topics.
+Green and Yellow Team are for intermediate students who are interested in contest math but still have a lot to learn.
+These two teams are reserved for seventh and sixth graders respectively.

 Mathcounts Team and Individual Qualification